dagraham/etm-dgraham/README.md

    The `@s` and `@r` entries provide attributes of the event itself and the `&i`, `&M`, `&m` and `&w` entries provide attributes of the `@r` entry.
 More than one `@r` entry can be provided and each can have its own set of `&-key` entries.
 * *@-keys* can generally be entered in any order provided that `@s` is entered before any options that require it. *&-keys* can also be entered in any order.
 * The prompts provide "just in time" information relevant to the entry you are typing and need only be consulted if you are uncertain about your entry.
-With a little experience, most reminders can be completed without a glance at the prompt.
+With a little experience, most reminders can be completed without a glance at the prompt. [↺](#contents)

 #### fuzzy parsing of datetimes [↺](#contents)